Security and Privacy Solutions in EHR Development

 The Main EHR Security Threats To Account For

-In 2016, data breaches in healthcare have doubled reaching a whopping one data breach per day and affecting over 27 million patient records in US alone.
+In 2016, data breaches in healthcare have doubled reaching a whopping one data breach per day and affecting over 27 million patient records in the US alone.

 Source: Protenus, Inc. & DataBreaches.net